happy family

 "Eddie, it's alright."
 J.J. waited for Eddie to face them before continuing.
 "Dad's just worried about us.
 Right, Dad?"

-"Right."
+"J.J.'s right."
 Dad sighed and raked a hand through his hair.
 "I'm not going to tear this place down.
 I wouldn't do that to you.
 You can miss Tommy.
 You can talk about him.
 You can even show me what he left behind."
 Dad placed a hand on Eddie's shoulder.
 Eddie shivered again, but didn't move.
-"Just... don't shut me out anymore.
+"Just don't shut me out anymore.
 Okay?
 Can I come in?"

 A moment's pause.
 J.J. could see gears turning in Eddie's mind, processing the change in Dad's expression.
 He didn't look mad anymore, not really.
 His eyes were warmer now.